 Here, it’s also important to recognize that where CSR efforts, which are largely non-profit, are often non-sustainable (they will collapse when you stop putting money into them), impact investment often doesn’t have the same problem.
 Starting a company or group, starting a for-profit organization, or investing in a for-profit organization doing social good will continue to generate rewards and social good long after you stop investing in it.
 The only catch is that any initiative you start or invest in must be properly managed and maintained independently, which is where CSR efforts of coaching, mentoring and offering volunteer labor can greatly aid your impact investment.

 What is Impact Investing’s Relationship with Public Image?

-While CSR is relatively easy to use to spin a positive social image, impact investing is a much newer field.
-So, what is impact investing’s relationship with public image, the best way to answer is with an example.
+While corporate social responsibility is relatively easy to use to spin a positive social image, impact investing is a much newer field.
+So, what is impact investing’s relationship with public image, the best way to answer is with an example of impact investing.
 Vodafone and Safaricom launched M-PESA in 2007, a for-profit mobile money transfer system.
 The investment afforded unbanked persons in Kenya, Tanzania, Afghanistan, South Africa, India, and parts of Eastern Europe to access financial services such as deposits/withdrawals, money transfer, bill-pay, virtual accounts, and air-time, effectively fulfilling Vodafone’s CSR strategy and generating a profit.